 The SMART Total Hip Technique with DCC (Direct Capsular Closure) allows optimal exposure to the hip, with several key steps that create a safe and stable approach with far less potential complications when compared to a standard Posterior Approach or a Direct Anterior Approach (DAA).

-This approach allows for direct visualization — the surgeon can see the area of operation.
-This means there's no need for fluoroscopy, X-ray, or a special operating room table during this procedure.
+This approach allows the surgeon to directly see the area of operation, meaning that there's no need for fluoroscopy, X-ray, or a special operating room table during this procedure.

 This technique recreates the natural closure of the joint capsule which makes the results superior and the risks & complications significantly decreased when compared to all other approaches.